Government of Western Australia State Coat of Arms

 The Children's Court understands the importance of having an accessible website.
 Our goal is to provide information to as many people as possible.
 Please contact the court if you are having any problems.

-Accessibility Accreditation
+Accessibility accreditation

 GrackleDocs completed an audit of this website on 27 November 2025.
 The audit was a sample selection of 5 pages.
 These pages contain all elements used throughout the website.
 The audit process was based on the Website Accessibility Conformance Evaluation Methodology.